-A Qualified Charitable Distributions (QCD) is a tax-free direct transfer of funds from your IRA to a qualified charitable organization other than a Donor-Advised Fund.
+A Qualified Charitable Distribution (QCD) is a tax-free direct transfer of funds from your IRA to a qualified charitable organization other than a Donor-Advised Fund.
 You must be over the age of 70 1/2 at the time of the QCD transaction.
-QCD’s are a great way to claim a federal tax benefit for charitable gifts even when claiming the Standard Deduction.
+QCD’s are a great way to claim both federal and state tax benefit for charitable gifts even when claiming the Standard Deduction.

 For individuals subject to the Required Minimum Distribution (RMD) rules on qualified retirement accounts, a QCD can reduce the taxability of the RMD.